toddcf/code-snippets/seo/google-search-results.md

 2. Reciprocal Links.
   - If you and another site are linking to each other, it looks like quid pro quo, and does not help your rank.
   - If another site links to you and you *aren't* linking back to it, this looks like the site altruistically wants to link to you.
+3. Link Farms.
+  - These are sites you can go to to swap links.
+Google weeds these out of their rankings so as not to reward this behavior.
+4. Doorway Pages.
+  - A page created to show up in one type of search result, but when you click it, it takes you to the page the marketer actually wants you to go to.
+  - In 2006, Google blacklisted BMW for doing this.
+If you searched "used car" and then went to one of the result links, it would wind up taking you to BMW's site.
+This was a breach of Google's guidelines, and they reduced BMW's page rank to zero, ensuring that it would not show up in searches.
+(BMW negotiated its way back in 3 days later, but the message was loud and clear to everyone.)